-Some of his phrases could be crass and crude, but Wilder had bad intentions aimed at anyone who tried to take food out of his kids’ mouths.
+Some of his phrases could be crass and crude, but Wilder had terrible intentions aimed at anyone who tried to take food out of his kids’ mouths.

-“Once I unify all the titles, then line up the mandatories, I’ll easily get to 50-0,” Wilder said confidently.
+“Once I unify all the titles, then line up the mandatories, I’ll easily get to 50-0,” Wilder said.
 “I’m not a 12-round fighter.
 I don’t get overtime.

 “I’m a knockout artist.
 So that being said, I don’t take much damage, but I give all the damage.

 “I put people in the hospitals.
-I put people in stretchers.
+I put people on stretchers.
 When you fight me, your head is not the same when you leave.
 When you fight me, you’re signing a death warrant.

 “I’m up for the challenge.
 I’m going to pass with flying colors,” Wilder added.